rainbowdashlabs/sql-java/README.md

 - A UUID can't exist more than one time in this table.
 - An index is created on the uuid column which speeds up your search for a specific uuid.

-The first advantage is called constrain.
+The first advantage is called constraint.
 The second advantage is called index.
 A primary key is both in one.

 ### Constrains and Indices

-A table can only have one primary key, but you maybe want to have more constrains to have better data consistency and faster searches.\
+A table can only have one primary key, but you maybe want to have more constraints to have better data consistency and faster searches.\
-That's why we can create own constrains and indices for our table.
+That's why we can create own constraints and indices for our table.

 To show you this we need a more complex table: